imperva/site-protection-viewer/README.md

    - **originServerFileNamePrefix** (default 'Origin-servers') - String used as prefix for origin server csv file
    - **attackAnalyticsFileNamePrefix** (default 'Attack-Analytics') - String used as prefix for Attack Analytics csv file
    - **originServerProtectedCode** When origin servers are checked, if one of these codes is returned, it implies that the origin server was NOT reached - it is protected
+   - **originServerHttpProtectedCode** /When origin servers are checked, if an http code is returned, it implies that the origin server was NOT reached - it is protected
    - **protectionDisplay** - Use these settings to control the display of whether a setting is considered protected or not.
    - **printDebugInfo** - (default false) - *true* to print debug info during execution
    - **numConcurrentConnections** - (default 15) - Number of concurrent open API sessions